 Founder and CEO at Vigilant Innovation Group

-Anthony Vigilante is the Founder and CEO of Vigilant Innovation Group, specializing in AI innovation.
+Anthony Vigilante is the Founder and CEO of Vigilant Innovation Group.
+He specializes in developing innovative solutions in artificial intelligence, emphasizing responsible and ethical AI practices.

 Ben Brooks